a-h-i/progress-bot/README.md

 To install node dependencies run `npm install` in root directory.

+## Database

+To create the database, if it hasn't been created before.
+Run `npx sequelize-cli db:create` to create a production environment DB set the env variable `NODE_ENV=production`.

+To run the database migration in the root folder of the project run `npx sequelize-cli db:migrate`.
+To migrate in production also set `NODE_ENV=production`

 ## Runing the project
 To run in production env use `npm run start` to run in development mode use `npm run dev`.